tehpsalmist/ng-tailwindcss/readme.md

     ngtw scripts

     # Even though the scripts command does not create any PurgeCSS scripts,
-    # the configuration of {purge: true} in ng-tailwind.js will cause PurgeCSS
+    # the configuration of {purge: true} in ng- will cause PurgeCSS
     # to run after every successful Tailwind build.
     ```